aniketsat/aniketsat/README.md

 <br>

 🎓 I’m currently a junior pursuing my Bachelors in Computer Science & Engineering and have a strong interest in Open-Source💙</br>
-✨ I'm passionate about Web Dev, DevOps and I love learning new things!
+✨ I'm passionate about Web Dev, DevOps and I love learning new things !!

 <br>
 <br>